AREAS OF EXPERTISE

 Our understanding of genetics has evolved with the fascinating field of epigenetics, which studies how environmental factors—like diet, lifestyle, stress, and exposure to toxins—can switch genes on or off.
 Unless someone has a chromosomal disorder, genes alone don’t determine disease.
 It’s the interaction between your unique genetic makeup and environment that influences your risk of poor health.

-With nutrigenomic testing, I can see how your genetics may impact areas such as neurotransmitters, hormones, weight, thyroid function, energy, pain perception, methylation, fertility, and more.
+With nutrigenomic testing, I can see how your genetics may impact areas such as lipid transport particles in the brain, neurotransmitters, hormones, weight, thyroid function, energy, pain perception, methylation (a chemical switch which is very impactful on different areas of health), fertility, and more.
 These tests also identify which nutrients you may require in higher amounts to support optimal health.
 From there, I can implement targeted nutritional and lifestyle strategies to potentially downregulate unfavourable gene expression.

 Through personalised nutrition and targeted supplementation based on your genetics, it’s possible to positively influence gene expression.
 This integrative approach allows me to understand your biochemical individuality, giving a clear picture of your unique needs and providing direct, actionable recommendations based on known genetic variations (polymorphisms).